kennethjiang/3dp-ai-tools/README.md

 ## Features

-- Upload and analyze 3MF files from PrusaSlicer and compatible slicers
+- Upload and analyze 3MF files from PrusaSlicer and compatible slicers (up to 4.5MB)
 - Extract and view all files contained within the 3MF archive
 - AI-powered analysis of slicer settings using OpenAI's GPT-4o
 - Compare modified settings against standard profiles